 “Iran is interested in receiving next-generation systems from Russia, since it is very important for our country’s armed forces to modify and strengthen its air defense network with the latest developments in technology.”

 Abshenass said that Iran wants to develop its own air defense systems in collaboration with Russia, including the purchase of more anti-missile systems and fighter aircraft.

 “There is currently media information circulating that Iran, in cooperation with Russia, is conducting or is planning to conduct the modernization of its air defense in the near future, beginning with [adding]modern fighter jets to new Russian missile defense systems and S-400 air defense systems,” Abshenass said.

 “Even if Iran is now building something of its own that is more modern than the Russian systems supplied earlier, that doesn’t mean that Iran won’t buy Russian military systems.
 On the contrary, it retains an interest in using Russian arms.”

 “Moreover, military and technological cooperation between Iran and Russia is gaining momentum.
 Now Iran and Russia are actively negotiating for the joint assembly and production of some models of Russian weapons in Iran.
 These might be modern models of tanks and combat aircraft,” Abshenass said.

-Posted by GPD on March 11, 2017, With 2021 Reads Filed under Military.
+Posted by GPD on March 11, 2017, With 2219 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.